bekhzod-olimov/Fruits-Classifier/README.md

 ```

 2. Create conda environment from yml file using the following script:

+a) Create a virtual environment using yml file:

 ```python
 conda env create -f environment.yml
 ```

 Then activate the environment using the following command:
 ```python
 conda activate speed
 ```

 3. Data Visualization